Aromatherapy A-Z: Headaches

 Essential oils are fantastic at helping to loosen and release muscle tension – coupled with the massage action itself.
 Again, the selection of oils depends on the cause – but for a good all-rounder try 30ml base oil with 5 drops Lavender, 4 Marjoram, 3 Clary Sage and 1 Peppermint.

 Stress – If your adrenal glands are constantly over-stimulated it leads to a combination of different things happening – including muscular tension, clenching of the teeth/rigid jaw muscles, difficulty in relaxing, hyperventilation – and all of these issues can lead to headaches.
 Stress related disorders often respond very effectively to regular aromatherapy massage and aromatic baths.
-Try 15 ml of our Moisturising Bath Milk, with 2 drops Neroli, 2 drops Roman Chamomile and 6 drops Lavender.
+Try 15ml of our Bath Oil or SLS free Shower Gel, with 2 drops Neroli, 2 drops Roman Chamomile and 6 drops Lavender.

 Poor digestion – constipation.
 If your body's “waste removal process” is not operating efficiently toxins can be reabsorbed which can cause lethargy, headaches, wind, piles and various other problems.
 Try Peppermint Tea, plenty of water, and eat liquorice and prunes as a daily snack.